makerdao/dss-bridge/README.md

 2. We close out the canonical DAI bridge.
 This will restrict DAI minting to just `dss-bridge` at this point.

 3. After all the in-transit transactions have cleared (keepers can force any stragglers) we de-auth the canonical bridge from `dai`.
 We then set `vat.dai(daiJoin)` based on this equation `vat.dai(daiJoin) + vat.dai(not in daijoin) = vat.surf` or `vat.dai(daiJoin) = vat.surf - vat.dai(not in daijoin)`.
-This equation holds because we have no activated any debt features of the `vat` yet, so it will purely be bridged dai moving around.
+This equation holds because we have not activated any debt features of the `vat` yet, so it will purely be bridged dai moving around.

 4. We can then increase the debt ceiling if desired.